indomie858/todolist-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If you intend on using any backend functionality, please ensure that you have both node and go running.
+It will save you many headaches.

+To make API calls, enter the USER ID in the first field and any optional parameters in the second field.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\